kjolley/BIGSdb_documentation/dbase_setup.rst

 Remember that any fields added to the table need to be described in the config.xml file for this database.

+The xml directory of the software archive contains example XML files for sequence definition and isolate databases (rename these to config.xml).
+The isolates_config.xml file contains the minimum required isolate table fields and matches the isolate table that will be generated using the isolatedb.sql SQL script.

 *******************************
 Database-specific configuration
 *******************************